zigomir/transync/README.md

 You need settings file to be named `transync.yml` and to be in same directory from which we are running `transync` command.
 For example see `transync.SAMPLE.yml`.

+## Assumptions

+You have xliff files in one directory, named like: common.en.xliff where common is name of the file and also google doc spreadsheet tab. en is language and you have google doc with structure where first row is key, language 1, language 2

+## How does it work?

+Updating GDoc from our xliff files.
+It won't delete any key, it will only add new or change existing ones.
+Same for direction from Gdoc to xliff.

 ### Process

 - Create new Google Doc Spreadsheet